PRECIOUS-Gold steady, seen vulnerable after strong U.S. jobs data

 Societe Generale analyst Robin Bhar said.

-to claw back losses as the market expects more macro signs on
+claw back losses as the market expects more macro signs on the

 "Gold did well to hold above $1,310 after the good